AMLEGALS

 Six Critical Compliance Surfaces

 Each dimension represents a distinct compliance surface.
 Each requires dedicated architecture.
-Together, they define the GCC's regulatory exposure under the DPDPA.
+Together, they define the Global Capability Centre's total regulatory exposure under the DPDPA.

 Section 16